kongbytes/arp-scan-rs/README.md

 Change or force the MAC address sent as destination ARP request.
 By default, a broadcast destination (`00:00:00:00:00:00`) will be set.

+#### Change source MAC `-M 11:24:71:29:21:76`

+Change or force the MAC address sent as source in the ARP request.
+By default, the network interface MAC will be used.

 #### Randomize target list `-R`

 Randomize the IPv4 target list before sending ARP requests.
 By default, all ARP requests are sent in ascending order by IPv4 address.